 - the person killed posed a threat of death/ great bodily injury to someone, and

-- the person killed posed a future threat of violent harm.18
+- such person killed posed a future threat of violent harm.18

-“Public officers” means more than police officers.
+“Public officers” means more than law enforcement officers.
 The term includes:

 - custodial officers who work in county jails,

 - California Penal Code 195 PC.